btmbtm/btmbtm.github.io/gre/rcguide.md

 scores: 170 V 168 Q

-## RC Pre-reqs
+## RC Pre-Reqs

 ### Mastery of GRE vocab

-You must brute force the top ~500-1000 core GRE vocab words and dominate sentence completion questions.
+While practicing for RC, you must also brute force the top ~500-1000 core GRE vocab words and dominate sentence completion questions.
 By answering sentence completion questions quickly(30-60 seconds per question), you give yourself extra precious time to dive into reading passages.

 The following are solid vocab tools/lists: